-It’s metamorphed, as we’ve traveled the world.
-When we’ve lived in England, when we lived in Ghana, when we’ve stayed in Mozambique and traveled to the Middle East and Asia and different things, school would be off the books.
+It’s changed as we’ve traveled the world.
+When we’ve lived in England, when we lived in Ghana, when we’ve stayed in Mozambique and traveled to the Middle East and Asia and different things, the school would be off the books.
 Other times it would be very structured because we set out to raise our kids differently.
 And they’ve truly become third culture kids.

 Kimberly & Kelvin Wong – Globetrotterkin

-Through their travel experience.
-Children get to learn first hand.
+Through their travel experience, children get to learn first hand.
 With the knowledge and the insights that they gain through the process, they will be able to apply it through the process of their travels.
 And at the same time, because of the process of exposure that they gain in traveling, they’re able to actually expand their horizon and be able to learn about different cultures, different heritage.
 And at the same time, of course, in the end, we want them to be able to actually put it into use in real life.

 Brandon & Jennifer Pearce – Pearce On Earth